renovatebot/renovate/docs/usage/docker.md

 ## How It Works

-1. Renovate searches in each repository for any files matching each manager's configured `fileMatch` pattern(s)
+1. Renovate searches in each repository for any files matching the configured `fileMatch` pattern(s) for each manager
 1. Matching files are parsed, Renovate checks if the file(s) has any Docker image references (e.g. `FROM` lines in a `Dockerfile`)
 1. If the image tag in use "looks" like a version (e.g. `myimage:1`, `myimage:1.1`, `myimage:1.1.0`, `myimage:1-onbuild`) then Renovate checks the Docker registry for upgrades (e.g. from `myimage:1.1.0` to `myimage:1.2.0`)